mojaloop/documentation/docs/community/contributing/product-engineering-process.md

 ## Mojaloop Workstreams

-Official workstreams are the "production lines" of the Mojaloop community, this is where the bulk of product development work happens.
+Official workstreams are the "production lines" of the Mojaloop community software factory, this is where the bulk of product development work happens.
 Typically there are many workstreams running in parallel, each focused on specific areas or features of the platform.

 ### Governance Model & Operating Requirements